lmc2179/lmc2179.github.io/drafts/causalimpact.md

 [Add a plot of inflation over time, with a dotted line for the IRA]

+Looking at this chart, we see that between A and B, the inflation rate came down from X to Y. Does that mean that the IRA caused inflation to drop by Y - X points??
+If so, that would be pretty remarkable.

 The election is over, so it is of course the perfect time to consider this question.
 Unfortunately, I'm not an economist, so frankly I'm not the ideal person to answer it.
 But here in the United States we have a grand old tradition of non-experts trying their hand at something new and getting embarrassingly out of their depth, so it is my civic duty to try and answer it.
-Googling for about a second indicates that a [handful of economists](https://apnews.com/article/biden-inflation-reduction-climate-anniversary-9950f7e814ac71e89eee3f452ab17f71) asked said that it did not affect inflation, citing some of the factors like the price of foreign energy as the real drivers.
+Googling for about a second indicates that a [handful of economists](https://apnews.com/article/biden-inflation-reduction-climate-anniversary-9950f7e814ac71e89eee3f452ab17f71) asked said that it did not affect inflation, citing some of the factors like the price of energy as the real drivers.

-Despite my lack of economics training, I have done some causal inferencing in my time.
-Let's see whether we can look at some of the recent data and apply it.
+An educated citizen is an important part of a

 # How would we know if the IRA decreased inflation?